 This place has tremendous cultural diversity, and you'll find some sort of special event happening almost every week.
 If it's not one of our famous music festivals, you may come upon an art fair, a culinary event, holiday celebrations, or any number of other things.
 The chances are good that there's something on the local calendar to interest you.

-We have two weekly publications which provide up to the minute information on local events.
-The first is the Monterey County Weekly, which can be found at nearly any streetcorner, gas station, grocery store, or hotel lobby.
+We have a weekly publication which provides up to the minute information on local events.
+The Monterey County Weekly, can be found at nearly any streetcorner, gas station, grocery store, or hotel lobby.
 New issues are released on the population every Thursday.
-The other is a section in Thursday's edition of the Monterey Herald called GO!.

 Sunset Center is located in Carmel on San Carlos between 8th and 10th and is the most prestigious performing arts facility on the Monterey Peninsula.
 Built originally as a school, Sunset Center includes a spectacular civic auditorium that features concerts, a variety of big name entertainers, and many community events.
 The old school auditorium was rebuilt and reopened in 2003 and is now a world-class concert hall with amazing acoustics.
 With just over 700 seats, it is big enough to make an impression, but intimate enough that the stage feels close to everyone.
 Sunset Center is the headquarters of the world famous Carmel Bach Festival and the Center for Photographic Art (see below).